-I declare that I have not commenced with the project as described in the Registration Form (Annexure 5) and the farm-level management plan and will not commence until a registration number has been received as contemplated in the Sandveld Environmental Management Framework (Sandveld EMF) Standard.
+I declare that I have not commenced with the project as described in the Registration Form (Annexure 5) and the Farm-Level Management Plan and will not commence until a registration number has been received as contemplated in the Sandveld Environmental Management Framework (Sandveld EMF) Standard.

-Furthermore, I declare that I am fully aware of my responsibilities in terms of the Sandveld EMF Standard developed in terms of the National Environmental Management Act, 1998 (Act No. 107 of 1998), and that failure to comply with these requirements constitute an offence as outlined in paragraph 7(3) of the Standard.
+Furthermore, I declare that I am fully aware of my responsibilities in terms of the Sandveld EMF Standard in terms of the National Environmental Management Act, 1998 (Act No. 107 of 1998), as amended and failure to comply with these requirements may constitute an offence.

-I declare that I will manage the farm unit in accordance with the farm-level management plan, which includes the farm use map, the farm management map and management measures.
+I declare that I will manage the farm unit in accordance with the Farm-Level Management Plan, which includes the Farm Use Map, the Farm Management Map and Management measures.

-Proponent
+Proponent •

-Designation
+Designation -

 Signature

 Date Place

-Commissioner of Oaths
+Commissioner of Oaths -

 Designation

 Signature

 Date Place

 Commissioner of Oaths Stamp

 6.2.
-DECLARATION BY THE LANDOWNER OR PERSON IN CONTROL OF FARM UNIT
+DECLARATION BY THE LANDOWNER OR PERSON IN CONTROL OF THAT FARM UNIT

 NB: (Only if the landowner is different from the Proponent)

-I, declare that I-
+I, declare that I -

-(a) am aware of the excluded activity / activities that will take place or are taking place on my property; and
+Am, aware of the excluded activity / activities to take place or taking place on my property

-(b) consent to this / these excluded activity / activities taking / to take place on my property.
+Consented to this/ these excluded activity / activities taking / to take place on my property.

-Owner of the property (Name and Surname) Designation
+Owner of the property (Name and Surname)

+Designation

 Signature

 Date Place

 Commissioner of Oaths

 Designation

 Signature

 Date Place

 6.3.
-DECLARATION OF ENVIRONMENTAL ASSESSMENT PRACTITIONER / SPECIALIST AND UNDERTAKING UNDER OATH OR AFFIRMATION
+DECLARATION OF EAP / SPECIALIST AND UNDERTAKING UNDER OATH OR AFFIRMATION

-Declaration of ENVIRONMENTAL ASSESSMENT PRACTITIONER / SPECIALIST
+Declaration of EAP / SPECIALIST

+\\\\\, declare that -

-- I, \\\\\, declare that- - I act as the independent environmental assessment practitioner / specialist in the Standard registration process; - I have expertise in conducting environmental impact assessments / specialist assessments, including knowledge of the National Environmental Management Act, 1998 (Act No. 107 of 1998), the Sandveld Environmental Management Framework (EMF) Standard, the Environmental Impact Assessment Regulations and any guidelines that have relevance to the proposed activity; - I will comply with the National Environmental Management Act, 1998 (Act No. 107 of 1998), the Sandveld EMF Standard, the Environmental Impact Assessment Regulations and all other applicable legislation; - I have performed the work relating to the Standard registration process in an objective manner; - I have taken into account, to the extent possible, the requirements of the Sandveld EMF Standard and matters listed in regulation 13 of the Environmental Impact Assessment Regulations during the Standard registration process and in the preparation the documents relating to the Standard registration process; - I have disclosed to the proponent all material information in my possession that reasonably has or may have the potential of influencing the Standard registration process, and the objectivity of any document to be prepared by myself to support the registration process, unless access to that information is protected by law, in which case, I have indicated that such information exists and will be provided to the competent authority as part of the registration process; and - I have performed all obligations as expected from an environmental assessment practitioner / specialist in terms of the Sandveld EMF Standard and the Environmental Impact Assessment Regulations.
+- I act as the independent environmental assessment practitioner / specialist in the Standard registration process; - I have expertise in conducting environmental impact assessments / specialist assessments, including knowledge of the Act, the Sandveld EMF Standard, the Regulations and any guidelines that have relevance to the proposed activity; - I will comply with the National Environmental Management Act, 1998 (Act No.107 of 1998) the Sandveld EMF Standard, the Regulations and all other applicable legislation; - I have performed the work relating to the Standard registration process in an objective manner; - I have taken into account, to the extent possible; the requirements of the Sandveld EMF Standard, matters listed in Regulation 13 of the Environmental Impact Assessment (EIA) Regulations, 2014 (as amended) when preparing the Standard registration process; and the reports relating to the Standard registration process; - I have disclosed to the Proponent all material information in my possession that reasonably has or may have the potential of influencing the Standard registration process; and the objectivity of any report, plan or document to be prepared by myself to support the registration process, unless access to that information is protected by law, in which case, I have indicated that such information exists and will be provided to the competent authority as part of the registration process; and - I have performed all obligations as expected from an environmental assessment practitioner / specialist in terms of the Sandveld EMF Standard and the EIA Regulations, 2014 (as amended).